status-im/specs/docs/draft/12-sticker-pack.md

 If the provider servers are unavailable the node loses access through the gateway to the IPFS network.

 ### Status sticker usage
-When the app shows a sticker, Status app makes an http GET request to IPFS gateway using the hyperlink.
+When the app shows a sticker, the Status app makes an HTTP GET request to IPFS gateway using the hyperlink.

 To send a sticker in chat, a user of Status should buy or install a sticker pack.